PHeonix25/management-handbook/realstuff/myschedule.md

 Now, if a meeting is a general all-hands demo, and what we're discussing isn't involving me, I do occasionally refer to my phone, to archive mail, or clear out Slack notifications, but if I'm doing this, trust me when I also tell you that I'm asking myself why I was even invited in the first place, and making mental notes to excuse myself from future sessions.

 It's even worse (for me) if it's a once-off meeting that's run without an agenda, or without goals in the invite.
 Please, if you're going to host a session, let others know what to expect.
 I can "roll with the punches" most of the time, but not everyone is like me, thankfully, I might add...
-Adding an agenda, a goal, or a longer explanation than "Project X" is just a common courtesy!
+Adding an agenda, a goal, or a longer explanation than just "Project X" is just a common courtesy!

 <!-- markdownlint-disable MD026 -->